 Looking for some DIY healthy Christmas snacks for kids that aren’t loaded with sugar and processed ingredients?
-The homemade Christmas snacks that we’re sharing today are not only cute, they’re also easy to make, fun to create and full of nutritious ingredients.
-These food ideas are perfect for a children’s Christmas party and are easy enough for toddlers and preschoolers to make, but adults can totally make and eat them too!
+The fun Christmas snacks featured in this post are not only cute, they’re also easy to make and full of nutritious ingredients.
+These holiday snack ideas are perfect for Christmas parties and easy enough for toddlers and preschoolers to make, but older kids and adults can totally make and eat them too!